-The urgency of an each individual's need for waiver services varies.
-Some people are wanting to move from waiting to exit institutional settings; some people are at serious risk of institutionalization because they lack supports to remain in the community; some people in the community are not at risk of institutionalization, but will need waiver services within a year in order to remain in the community.
-We will prioritize a ccess to waiver funding and services is prioritized according to these levels of urgency.
-Additionally, the waiver services waiting list access to funding will move at a reasonable pace, according to urgency of need, and not controlled by endeavors to keep institutions populated.
+The urgency of each individual's need for waiver services varies.
+Some people are wanting to move from institutional settings; some people are at serious risk of institutionalization because they lack supports to remain in the community; some people in the community are not at risk of institutionalization, but will need waiver services within a year in order to remain in the community.
+Access to waiver funding and services is prioritized according to levels of urgency.
+Access to funding will move at a reasonable pace, according to urgency of need.